- Alcoholic hepatitis

 - What other symptoms do you have?

-Stools that are pale, or clay- or putty-colored may result from problems in the biliary system (the drainage system of the gallbladder, liver, and pancreas).
+Stools that are pale, clay, or putty-colored may be due to problems in the biliary system (the drainage system of the gallbladder, liver, and pancreas).

 The liver releases bile salts into the stool, giving it a normal brown color.
 You may have clay-colored stools if you have a liver infection that reduces bile production, or if the flow of bile out of the liver is blocked.

 Yellow skin (jaundice) often occurs with clay-colored stools, due to the buildup of bile chemicals in the body.

 Possible causes for clay-colored stools include:

 There may be other causes not listed here.

 Call your health care provider if your stools are not the normal brown color.

 The doctor will perform a physical exam and ask questions about your medical history and symptoms.
 Questions may include:

 Berk P, Korenblat K. Approach to the patient with jaundice or abnormal liver test results.
 In: Goldman L, Schafer AI, eds.
 Goldman's Cecil Medicine.
 24th ed.
 Philadelphia, PA: Saunders Elsevier; 2011:chap 149.